vtneil/vtneil.github.io/courses/comp101/assignment4/assignment4.md

 ## About Assignment's Difficulty

-* This assignment's difficulty level is around 1 and 3 💀 (above average, do-able).
+* This assignment's difficulty level is around 1 and 3 💀, and 2 😈
+(above average, do-able).

 * It will not be too hard for you to finish it in time and not too easy that it is not challenging.

 * This assignment measures these concepts: range-based loop, nested loop.

-* This assignment has 3.5 tasks, each has different difficulty level.
+* This assignment has 4.5 tasks, each has different difficulty level.
-I recommend you to do it in order of 1, 2, 3, 3.5.
+I recommend you to do it in order of 1, 2, 3, 3.5, 4.

 ## Rules on Internet Searching for Fairness